mongodb-labs/drivers-evergreen-tools/.evergreen/k8s/eks/README.md

    - Use the drivers test secrets role.
    - Give it admin access to the cluster.
 3. Store the secrets in the AWS vault.
+   - When re-creating the cluster, you must update `K8S_OIDC_ISSUER` in the eks vault with the new issuer which can be found in IAM > Identity Providers (prepending the Provider with `https://`).

 ## Usage